 Thanks for your inputs!

 1) Capex might act as a barrier to entry.
 However, the capex/barrier to entry is not benefiting shareholders.
-The company is raising debt to fund extra fund requirements which is having impact on the balance sheet.
+The company is raising debt to fund extra fund requirements which are having an impact on the balance sheet.
 Company is paying dividends effectively by borrowing from lenders.

 2(b): I doubt that management did not foresee this situation.
-They are running this business since many decades and if not the state govt., their overseas clients have been asking for high environment standards.
-Any way, if the situation/operating efficiency improves in future, an investor can always change her views and check back into the company.
+They are running this business for many decades and if not the state govt., their overseas clients have been asking for high environmental standards.
+Anyway, if the situation/operating efficiency improves in future, an investor can always change her views and check back into the company.

 Hope it clarifies.

 I am a regular visitor to your blog and you are doing a wonderful work here.